Seir Kieran GAA: Return to the top flight, 1970 to 1974

-The Offaly GAA Convention for 1974 passed a motion that the Fixtures Committee be mindful of the ongoing Oil Crisis when selecting venues.
-Measurements on the playing field were also changing – 70 yard frees were replaced by 65 metre frees.
+The Offaly GAA Convention for 1974 passed a motion that the Fixtures Committee be mindful of the ongoing oil crisis when selecting venues.
+Measurements on the playing field were also changed – 70 yard frees were replaced by 65 metre frees.
 New rules decreed the painting of large and small rectangles.
 A player could not be in the square before the ball, only three defenders could line the goals in the event of a penalty, and charging a player not in possession was banned.
-Like many other hurling panels, Seir Kieran would have considerable trouble adapting to the new rules.
+Like many other hurling panels, Seir Kieran would have trouble adapting to the new rules.
 They opened their 1974 Senior campaign with a narrow loss to Kinnitty.
 A bigger defeat followed at the hands of Drumcullen in the next round, but Seir Kieran had another chance in the Senior Hurling 'B' Championship.

 Seir Kieran defeated St Carthage's (Rahan) to advance to the 'B' Final, played in Birr on 24 November 1974.
-In a mean-spirited game, Lusmagh took an early lead which they still held when the game was abandoned in the second half.
+Lusmagh took an early lead which they still held when the game was abandoned in the second half.
 At a County Board Disciplinary Committee hearing on the Wednesday before Christmas, both clubs were fined £20; while two Seir Kieran players and one Lusmagh player were suspended for six months.
 In spite of the eventual outcome, Seir Kieran took heart from the clear progress that was being made, including in terms of representation on the Offaly hurling panels.
 Kieran Mooney had been Offaly's top scorer (0-8) in their narrow loss to Dublin in the Leinster U-21 Hurling Final of 1972.
-Kieran Mooney along with Sean Bergin also represented the club in 1974, when an Offaly side managed by Brother Denis Minehan and captained by a young Pádraig Horan recorded a first-ever win over Dublin in the Leinster Senior Hurling Championship.
-The Semi-final against Kilkenny took place at Croke Park, where Mooney put Offaly's opening goal past Noel Skehan.
+Kieran Mooney along with Sean Bergin also represented the club in 1974, when an Offaly side managed by Brother Denis Minehan and captained by Pádraig Horan recorded their first-ever win over Dublin in the Leinster Senior Hurling Championship.
+The semi-final against Kilkenny took place at Croke Park, where Mooney put Offaly's opening goal past Noel Skehan.
 (Despite Damien Martin's heroics in the Offaly goals, however, Kilkenny advanced without undue trouble.)